TOP ＞ About Us ＞ Management ＞ Partners

 Mr. Kodama, a Japanese Certified Public Accountant, holds a Bachelor of Commerce from Keio University and completed London Business School CFP.
 Advisor to the Nuclear Damage Compensation and Decommissioning Facilitation Corporation (NDF).

-He has a Bachelor of Science in Mathematics from Tokyo University of Science and is a certified public tax accountant.
+He has a Bachelor of Science degree in Mathematics from Tokyo University of Science and is a certified public tax accountant.

 While with ChuoAoyama Audit Corporation, Ms. Mochizuki was engaged in statutory auditing and internal auditing for major listed companies, IPO preparation support, etc. After joining IGPI, with an emphasis on the manufacturing and internet media industries, she has been involved in management planning and execution support for revitalization and new business development projects, due diligence, M&A advisory, etc.